Arin0402/Data-structures-and-Algorithms/28Java/000_Java_Foundation.md

               - not accessible in other package
     - private - accessible in class only
     - public - everywhere
+    - protected
-    - protected - accessible in class, other class (inherited class) and same package(inherited class)
+        - accessible in class
+        - Same package
-                - not accessible in other package
+        - Subclass in another package

-# Java does not have destructor
+# Java does not have destructor because Java relies on a garbage collector (GC)

 # static keyword